jmarthaler/jekyll-remove-permalink/readme.md

 Usage
 -----
-Run it from the site root; it'll loop through anything with a .md extension, look for the 'permalink:' line in the post, and remove it.
+Run it from the Jekyll site root; it'll loop through anything with a .md extension, look for the 'permalink:' line in the post, and remove it.
 (Hopefully) simple.